Geodego/data_engineering_azure/4-azure_data_pipelines/2-azure_data_pipeline_components.md

-## Pipeline Component: Linked Services
+## Pipeline Components: Linked Services
 A Linked Service is a pipeline component that contains the connection information needed to connect to a data source.

 For example in order to connect to a SQL Server database, you will need the server name, a user name and password.